Fontoura21/climate_app/README.md

-# Olly App
+# Climate App

-# Olly App - Flutter Weather App with Secure Authentication
+# Climate App - Flutter Weather App with Secure Authentication

 A Flutter weather app built for a technical assessment.
 It features secure user authentication and displays real-time weather information based on your current location.A production-ready Flutter application demonstrating secure user authentication and real-time weather information.
 Built as a technical assessment showcasing best practices in mobile and web development.